warren-bank/fork-Xanado/doc/README.md

 (e.g. when refreshing the Ui.)

 ## Testing
-The `test` subdirectory contains a number of simple tests, written using the `Mocha` testing framework.
-They are all run in that directory using `node`.
+The `test` subdirectory contains unit tests for the server written using the `mocha` framework.
+Run them using `npm run test`.
-* `Game.js` is a set of unit tests for the game logic
-* `findBestMove.js` is unit tests for the robot player
-* `firstPlay.js` is unit tests for the first play by a robot player
-* `Fridge.js` is unit tests for the freeze/thaw code
-* `playARobotGame.js` will play a (random) game between two robots
+Also supported is test coverage analysis using `istanbul`; run `npm run coverage`.
+Coverage statistics are outout in the `coverage` directory.
+You can also run `eslint` on the code using `npm run lint`.

 ## Documentation
 The code is documented using `jsdoc`.
 The documentation is automatically built when a new version is pushed to github, and can be found on <a href="https://cdot.github.io/CrosswordGame/">github pages</a>.

-For development, the `Makefile` at the root has a `doc` target that will generate the documentation in the `doc` subdirectory.
+For development, `npm run doc` will generate the documentation in the `doc` subdirectory.
 You can read the doc in a browser by opening `file:///..../doc/index.html` or, if the game server is running, by loading `http://localhost:9093/doc/index.html` (adjust URL to suit your install)

 ## Docker
-`Dockerfile` can be used for building local docker images.
-For example,
+`Dockerfile` can be used for building local docker images (assuming you have a docker server running).
 ```
-$ docker build . --tag xword
+npm run docker
 ```
 will build an image using `Dockerfile`
 ```